-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director or director nominee, or any of his family members, and the Company, its senior management and its independent auditors, our board of directors has affirmatively determined that the following six current directors are independent within the meaning of the applicable NASDAQ listing standards: Mr. Wise,

-Dr. Ed Murphy, Mr. Dalhouse, Mr. Williamson, Mr. Cool and Mr. Roedel.
-The Board has also affirmatively determined that Mr. Wilkin, the Board's nominee for director, is independent within the meaning of the applicable NASDAQ listing standards.
-In making these determinations, the board found that none of these directors or nominees for director had a material or other disqualifying relationship with the Company.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director or director nominee, or any of his family members, and the Company, its senior management and its independent auditors, our board of directors has affirmatively determined that the following six current directors are independent within the meaning of the applicable NASDAQ listing standards: Mr. Wise, Mr. Wilkin, Dr. Ed Murphy, Mr. Dalhouse, Mr. Williamson, and Mr. Roedel.
+In addition, after review of all relevant identified transactions or relationships between each director or director nominee, or any of his family members, and the Company, its senior management and its independent auditors, our board of directors has affirmatively determined that Mr. Cool, who served on our board of directors until May 1, 2012, was also independent within the meaning of the applicable NASDAQ listing standards.
+In making these determinations, the board found that none of these current or former directors or nominees for director had a material or other disqualifying relationship with the Company.
 Dr. Kent Murphy, the Company's former President and Chief Executive Officer, is not independent by virtue of his prior employment with us through August 2010.
 Mr. Chung is not independent, as he is currently employed by us as our President and Chief Executive Officer.